 The organization of this paper is as follows.
 The paper initially focuses on the modeling of the STATCOM with the system.
-Then after current controller and voltage controller are designed with parametric and frequency based.
+Then after current controller and voltage controller are designed.
 Finally the simulated results are presented with discussion.

 II.
 MODELING OF STATCOM